huazzers/desma126/docs/4-basicinput-ui-lights-camera.md

     if (Input.GetKeyDown(KeyCode.Mouse0)){
         Debug.Log("Left mouse button pressed.");
         //only sends console message once
-        //even if player continues to hold down the spacebar.
+        //even if player continues to hold down the button.
     }
 }
 ```